Connecticut Military and Veterans Benefits

 Learn more about Veteran Flag Identifier on Connecticut Driver's License or ID Card

-Connecticut Military and Veteran License Plates: The Connecticut Department of Motor Vehicles offers 16 distinctive license plates to honor the service and sacrifice of Service members, Veterans, retired Service members and Family members.
+Connecticut Military and Veteran License Plates:The Connecticut Department of Motor Vehicles offers 16 distinctive license plates to honor the service and sacrifice of Service members, Veterans, retired Service members and Family members.
 These license plates are only available for vehicles that are currently registered in Connecticut, out-of-state or temporary registrations are not eligible.

-Connecticut Military Order of the Purple Heart License Plate Connecticut Military Order of the Purple Heart License Plate: Recipients of the Purple Heart are eligible for the two sets of free Connecticut Military Order of the Purple Heart license plates and a special registration certificate for use on any passenger motor vehicle, camper or commercial motor vehicle.
+Connecticut Military Order of the Purple Heart License Plate Connecticut Military Order of the Purple Heart License Plate: Current and former Service members who are members of the Military Order of the Purple Heart organization are eligible for the Connecticut Military Order of the Purple Heart license plate.

 To become a member of The Military Order of the Purple Heart please visit to the Military Order of the Purple Heart Application webpage or call 860-485-1321.

-Connecticut Disabled American Veterans License Plate Connecticut Disabled American Veterans License Plate: Disabled Veterans are eligible for the Connecticut Disabled American Veteran license plate.
+Connecticut Disabled American Veterans License Plate: Disabled Veterans who are members of Connecticut Disabled American Veterans License Plate the Disabled American Veterans organization are eligible for the Connecticut Disabled American Veteran license plate.

-To become a member of the Disabled American Veterans organization please visit the Disabled American Veterans organization application webpage or call 203-440-4440.
+To become a member of the Disabled American Veterans organization please visit the Disabled American Veterans organization application webpage, or call 203-440-4440.

 Connecticut Military Veteran License Plate Connecticut Military Veteran License Plate: Eligible Veterans can request the Connecticut Flag-Style Veteran license plate for passenger, commercial, combination, camper, camp trailer and motorcycle registration classifications.
 Applicants can also choose from 10 wartime periods to be displayed on their license plate: